INTP Relationships and Love

 INTP Break-ups

 INTPs are all about experiments and possibilities.
-If the relationship doesn’t turn out to be what they imagined and partly due to their inferior Fe, they will devalue the partner and relationship.
+If the relationship doesn’t turn out to be what they imagined (Ne) and partly due to their inferior Fe, they will devalue the partner and relationship.
 The doubts about the worth of relationships and their tendency to be self-sufficient can lead to breakups.
-If INTP wants to break up and have completely made up their mind about the relationship, they will plan the exit strategy and quickly end the relationship.
-They would avoid emotional discussions and arguments at all costs.

-In an unsatisfying relationship, INTP begins to worry that their partner doesn’t love them anymore.
-If the relationship is under the devaluation phase, INTPs fail to commit to the relationship fully.
 An open-minded conversation can actually help them find out the validity of their doubts and assumptions about their partner and their relationship.
-But, to maintain harmony and to avoid hurting their partner’s feelings, they shy away from what can be an emotionally charged conversation.
+But, to maintain harmony and avoid hurting their partner’s feelings, they shy away from what can be an emotionally charged conversation.

-Outwardly, they show no signs of being upset with their partner.
+Outwardly, INTP shows no signs of being upset with their partner.
 If the partner prods them a little to get their deeper emotions out, they don’t reveal their true thoughts about the relationship.
 Inwardly, they are slowly distancing themselves from their partner.
 The unsuspecting partner has no idea what is actually happening.
 The partner feels like the INTP doesn’t like them anymore and leaves the INTP due to fear of being hurt or hurting the INTP.

 How to win back an INTP ex?